libp2p/blog/src/_blog/webtransport.md

 * Give you a [deep dive into how it works](#Meet-WebTransport)
 * Describe the [current state of WebTransport](#What’s-the-current-state-of-WebTransport-and-where-is-it-supported) (specs and implementations)

-In this post, we’ll explain how we’re already using it to improve browser connectivity in libp2p.

 ## What is WebTransport?